Gr33nCamper/cse15l-lab-reports/LabReportWk2.md

 # Remote Access Tutorial

 Hey how's it going?
-If you have taken, or are currently taking CSE 15L, this tutorial may be helpful for you in understanding topics related to working on a server computer.     d Ok, here we go.
+If you have taken, or are currently taking, CSE 15L, this tutorial may be helpful for you in understanding some things about running commands on remote computers.

-* REMOTE *
+Ok, here we go.

+*Step 1: Installing VScode*
+*Step 2: Remotely Connecting*
+*Step 3: Trying Some Commands*
+*Step 4: Moving Files with scp*
+*Step 5: Setting an SSH Key*
+*Step 6: Optimizing Remote Running*